airborne-commando/OPSEC-OSINT-Tools/README.md

   - [Google maps, good to pinpoint where someone/thing is and compare landmarks from somewhere](https://maps.google.com/)

+- Generalized Toolkit
+   - [OSINT rocks](https://osint.rocks/): search hudson; holehe, gmail (ghunt) and skype.
+Can also use telephone number; domain and username lookups.

 ## People search tools (in the states):